tienv2i/wiiblog/README.md

 # wiiblog
-WiiBlog - Simple blog base on Wagtail
+WiiBlog - Simple blog base on Wagtail, Webpack and Tailwind